-There is an increased risk of violent confrontation at checkpoints, where options to leave the area can be limited.
+There is an increased risk of violent confrontation at checkpoints, with limited options to leave the area.
 Australian officials have been advised to avoid traffic congestion at checkpoints.

-There were a number of violent clashes between Palestinians and Israeli security forces around the Temple Mount/Haram al-Sharif in September and October 2015.
-Tensions remain high and further incidents are likely.
+There were a number of violent clashes between Palestinians and Israeli security forces around the Temple Mount/Haram al-Sharif in July 2017.
+Tensions remain high and further incidents are possible.

-During the most recent military confrontation in July-August 2014, over 4,000 rockets were fired from Gaza into Israel.
-Australians visiting Israel should be aware of the risks of travel should further conflict between Hamas and Israel would significantly increase risks to safety and security.
+During the most significant military operation in Gaza in July-August 2014, over 4,000 rockets were fired from Gaza into Israel.
+Any further conflict between Hamas and Israel would significantly increase risks to safety and security.

-During military operations, the Israeli Defense Force (IDF) may declare an area a closed military zone.
-Any civilians found in the area in breach of these orders can be arrested, detained in prison and, where considered appropriate, deported.
+During military operations, the Israeli Defence Force (IDF) may declare an area a closed military zone.
+Any civilians found in the area in breach of military orders can be arrested, detained in prison and, where considered appropriate, deported.

-If you are caught up in military action or civil disorder, it is safest, in the absence of other advice, to remain indoors, monitor the media and adhere to the instructions of local authorities.
+- If you are caught in military action or civil disorder, follow the instructions of local authorities.
+Unless instructed otherwise, remain indoors and monitor the media.